Zakariathr22/WinUI3-Namespace-Map/README.md

 # WinUI3-Namespace-Map

-This repository documents the key `Microsoft.UI.*` namespaces used in WinUI 3 development, ordered by practical relevance and architectural layering — from core UI composition to low-level rendering, input, and system integration.
+This repository is **a self note** that explains the key `Microsoft.UI.*` namespaces used in WinUI 3 development, ordered by practical relevance and architectural layering, from core UI composition to low-level rendering, input, and system integration.

 ---